colinhacks/zod/README.md

 ### Enums

+There are two ways to define enums in Zod.

+#### Zod enums

-An enum is just a union of string literals, so you can "build your own enum" like this:
+An enum is just a union of string literals, so you _could_ define an enum like this:

 ```ts
 const FishEnum = z.union([z.literal('Salmon'), z.literal('Tuna'), z.literal('Trout')]);